shawn1allen/portfolio/README.md

 ## Tech Stack

-**Client:** HTML, CSS, JavaSCript
+**Client:** HTML, CSS, JavaScript

 ## Tools Used

-Below are are list of tools used, and the precise things they were used for:
+Below are the list of tools used, and the precise things they were used for:

 - [Ion Icons](https://ionic.io/ionicons) for hambuger menu bar
 - [Icon8](https://icons8.com/) for animated icons and skills icons